 Netflix described the anime's story:

-Several years have passed since the events of Ultraman, with the legendary "Giant of Light" (光の巨人 Hikari no Kyojin) now a memory, believed to have returned home after battling the many giant aliens that invaded Earth.
-Shinjiro, Shin Hayata's son, seems to possess a strange ability, and it is this ability, along with his father's revelation that he is Ultraman, that leads Shinjiro to fight the new aliens invading Earth as the new Ultraman.
+Several years have passed since the events of Ultraman, with the legendary "Giant of Light" (光の巨人 Hikari no Kyojin) now a memory, as he is believed to have returned home after battling the many giant aliens that invaded Earth.
+Shinjiro, son of Shin Hayata, seems to possess a strange ability, and it is this ability, along with his father's revelation that he was Ultraman, that leads Shinjiro to fight the new aliens invading Earth as the new Ultraman.

 Other cast members include: